patrixr/love-animation/README.md

-love-animation
+Love2D Animation library
 ==============

-Love2D Animation

 A utility class to create animated sprites with Love2D.

-Every animation is defined by an image file, and an animation file.
+Every animation is defined by:
+* an image file
+* an animation file (.lua)

 The animation file describes the different frames and states of the animation, as well as the animation properties.

-Take a look at animation.template.lua for an example.
+Take a look at [animation.template.lua](animation.template.lua) for an example.

-Quick snippets to start using Love Animation :
+## Quick start

 **Loading the animation**
 ```lua